memgraph/docs/products/memgraph/v0.15.0/quick-start.md

 backward compatible with older versions.
 This is mainly noticeable by being unable to load storage snapshots between different versions.

-[//]: # (JCS TO DO --  how to find out what version I've already got?
-How to upgrade?
-Need a section on this or point to another location)

 #### Debian Package Installation {#debian-installation}

 After downloading Memgraph as a Debian package, install it by running the